 See the Boston Marathon 2024 results for winners, times and more details

-BOSTON -- While it will take most runners all day to complete the 2024 Boston Marathon, winners of the race have already started to cross the finish line on Boylston Street.
-You can track their results here throughout the morning and afternoon.
+BOSTON -- While it will take most runners all day to complete the 2024 Boston Marathon, the winners of the race have already crossed the finish line on Boylston Street.
+Monday saw a few repeat winners, along with a few newcomers breaking the tape before anyone else.

-The 128th running of the famous 26.2-mile race got underway just after 9 a.m. in Hopkinton with the wheelchair races, while the men's and women's elite runners started at 9:37 a.m. and 9:47 a.m., respectively.
-You can follow all the live updates with our 2024 Boston Marathon Live Blog.

-When the winners get their trophies on Monday, they'll receive them from former Patriots tight end Rob Gronkowski, who is serving as grand marshal of the 2024 Boston Marathon.

 Eden Rainbow-Cooper wins Boston Marathon women's wheelchair race

-Eden Rainbow-Cooper became the first woman from Great Britain to win the wheelchair division of the Boston Marathon, finishing Monday in an unofficial time of 1:35:11.
-It was the first World Marathon major win for the 22-year-old.
+A newcomer took home the women's wheelchair crown, as Eden Rainbow-Cooper became the first woman from Great Britain to win the wheelchair division of the Boston Marathon.
+The 22-year-old finished Monday with a time of 1:35:11 to claim the first World Marathon major win of her career.

 Michelle Wheeler was the top American finisher in the women's wheelchair race at 1:45:59.